GenerationMania: Learning to Semantically Choreograph: Methods

-At training time and inference time, the summary information is derived from the training data, except for the self-summary baseline, for which summary information is based on previous generation results.

-Our sample prediction model is a feed-forward network consisting of 4 fully connected ReLU layers of dimensions 64, 32, 16, and 2.
-To perform sample selection, we pick the output node with the highest activation corresponding to playable or non-playable.
-Due to the class imbalance that most of the objects are non-playable we found that a weighted Mean Squared Error loss function helps improving the performance of the training.
+Sample selection is the task of determining which sound events in the music should be playable and which should be non-playable.
+Our Sample Selection prediction model is a feed-forward network consisting of 4 fully connected layers of dimensions 64, 32, 16, and 2, each followed by a Rectified Linear Unit (ReLU).
+To perform sample selection, we pick the output node with the highest activation corresponding to the playable or non-playable classes.
+Due to a class imbalance because most of the sound events are non-playable, we found that a weighted Mean Squared Error loss function helps improve the performance of the training.

-\Mark{This is for clarification:} \Zhiyu{This looks good.} At training time the difficulty curve is derived from the dataset so that that sample selection network can be trained to reconstruct the input data.
-At generation time, the difficulty curve can be provided by the user.
+At training time the summary matrix is derived from the training data so that the model can be trained to reconstruct the input data.
+At generation time, a summary matrix must be provided.
+When generating charts for new music, the challenge model and relational summary can be taken from other charts.
+The relational summary acts similar to a chart authoring {\em style}, providing an indication of preference for certain types of sound events to be made playable.
+For example, the relational summary from a chart with a lot of playable guitar events will bias our system toward the same.
+The chart from which to take challenge models and relational summaries do not necessary need to be in the dataset.
+It is even possible to hand-author challenge models and relational summaries to induce a specific difficulty profile and style.